cutlerCLI/cutler/README.md

 ## Installation Methods

-Besides using Homebrew as shown above, you can install `cutler` in a couple of other ways:
+Besides using Homebrew as shown above, you can install the project in a couple of other ways:

 - Using `cargo`: